AI-RG/baselines/baselines/a2c2/capsules/README.md

 ### How to run this code

-The command `python3 -m baselines.a2c2.run_atari --policy=CapsulePolicy` runs the algorithm for 40M frames = 10M timesteps, with additional command line options available; for a listing, use help (`-h`).
+The command `python3 -m baselines.a2c2.run_atari --policy=caps` runs the algorithm for 40M frames = 10M timesteps, with additional command line options available; for a listing, use help (`-h`).

 By default, the algorithm runs on the Atari game Breakout (gym environment `BreakoutNoFrameSkip-v4`), with four consecutive stacked frames of (grayscale) pixels as input.
 Moreover, 16 different environments are run in parallel for 5 time steps each before synchronously updating the network's parameters.
 This default behavior has not been modified from OpenAI's original implementation.